Mission & Vision Statement

 The School of Nursing transforms lives by promoting health and the quality of health care.
-Through 2020 we will cultivate the SON’s multicultural community of scholars and researchers; create innovative models of education and practice; foster well-being and collegial spirit in a healthy work environment.
+We will cultivate the SON’s diverse and inclusive community of scholars and researchers; create innovative models of education and practice; and foster well-being and collegial spirit in a healthy work environment.

 The central purpose of the University of Virginia is to enrich the mind by stimulating and sustaining the spirit of free inquiry directed to understanding the nature of the universe and human existence.
 The philosophy of the School of Nursing is consistent with that of the University as it prepares leaders in health care.

 Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations (ANA, 2004).
 Nurses, often in collaboration with other health care professionals, promote the optimal health care and comfort of individuals and groups through the systematic application of knowledge from nursing and related disciplines.

 The faculty believes that education is based on humanistic approaches that foster critical thinking and promote awareness of social and cultural diversity among individuals.
 The faculty views each student as a unique person with special talents, abilities, needs, and goals.
 Cultural diversity, varying life experiences, and changing socioeconomic factors affect each student differently.
 To this end, faculty endeavor to provide an environment that assists students to realize their full potential.
 The acquisition of professional knowledge and the development of clinical competence occur through active involvement of the student in the learning process.
 Students assume primary responsibility for learning, while faculty provides educational opportunities for knowledge acquisition and professional role development.
 We believe that an atmosphere of shared growth and inquiry offers the maximum potential for development.